malgorzataMielczarek/MdFilesMerger/README.md

 Podaj ścieżkę do katalogu, w którym chcesz zapisać plik:
 ```

-After entering valid directory path and pressing Enter, you will be transported back to [merged file menu view](#merged-file-menu-view), and new merged file directory path will be set.
+After entering a valid directory path and pressing Enter, you will return to the [merged file menu view](#merged-file-menu-view), and the new merged file directory path will be set.

 ### Merged file title change view
-If you chose '3' in [merged file menu view](#merged-file-menu-view), you will be transported to this view.
-Here you will be asked to enter merged file title.
+If you chose '3' in the [merged file menu view](#merged-file-menu-view), you will be taken to this view.
+Here you will be asked to enter a title of the merged file.

-Example window view:
+An example window view:
 ```

 --------------------------------------------------POŁĄCZ WYBRANE PLIKI--------------------------------------------------